10 Best Grilled Vegetable Dishes

 • Cut tofu, zucchini, squash, bell pepper, and onions into bite-size chunks.

-• Place dice tofu and vegetables into the large bowl with marinade.
+• Place the tofu and vegetables into the large bowl with marinade.
 Allow to marinate for at least 30-minutes.
 Longer is better.
 A great option is to marinate in the refrigerator all day or overnight to enhance flavor.

 • Serve with salad, baked potato, or corn on the cob.